You can do more every day without killing yourself.

 Popular search terms for this article:

-areas to focus on at work, work areas to focus on
+areas to focus on at work, life skills and balance and 6 areas

 It’s easy to get caught up in your work life and neglect your home life.